 - Online lead aggregators capture unsecured personal loan requests from interested consumers and present their borrowing credentials to a vast network of subprime lenders.
 Sheer volume boosts your approval odds.

-Homeowners with adverse history on their consumer reports also assume they can pay monthly for their flooring with no credit check while ignoring the project’s total cost.
+Homeowners with adverse histories on their consumer reports also assume they can pay monthly for their flooring with no credit check while ignoring the project’s total cost.
 This belief is also invalid.

 Personal loan companies base approval on income relative to the cost of your project and the other monthly obligations you must satisfy already.
 All lenders consider a second crucial underwriting metric: the Debt-to-Income ratio (DTI).